stanleyjh/My_Website/README.md

 About Me

 I graduated Old Dominion University with a Bachelor's Degree in Information Systems & Technology and after five years of working in IT industry, I've developed a strong foundation in technology.
 Overtime, I came to the realization that it wasn't the career path that aligned with my passion.
 With a desire to explore another area of the tech industry and expand my skillset, I made the decision to pivot my career to software development on October 27th, 2019.
 Through extensive self-study and hands-on practice, I've developed a passion for programming and I've immersed myself in learning new technologies and best practices.
-As I've on this new chapter, I'm eager to leverage my existing knowledge and experience while continuing to grow and develop as a software developer.
+As I embark on this new chapter, I'm eager to leverage my existing knowledge and experience while continuing to grow and develop as a software developer.

 Location: Leesburg, VA
 Interests: Billiards, Movies, Travelling